pihole command lets you control, configure, and update your Pi-hole.

 will update your Pi-hole to the latest version.

-This command does a lot of the magic by downloading ad block lists from several sources and combining them into a single
+This command is crucial to Pi-hole as it downloads and processes ad block lists from several sources and combining them into a single

 gravity.list hosts file, which is used to block ads.
 Run it with